-Stolen Horizon Air plane ‘a serious breach,’ could point to flaws in airport security, expert says
+Stolen Horizon Air plane ‘a serious breach,’ raises questions about airport security

 “A perfectly executed barrel roll requires a lot more skill than most pilots have,” he said, adding that Russell “did not do it well.”

-“It looked like someone doing a barrel roll for the first time,” the pilot said
+“It looked like someone doing a barrel roll for the first time,” the pilot said.

-The ramp agent appeared to take some pride, just prior to his death, in his flight skills.
+Russell appeared to take some pride, just before his death, in his flight skills.
 But he knew that getting it safely to the ground would be a tough task.

-“Hey, you think if I land this successfully, Alaska will give me a job as a pilot,” he said, ine what appeared to be a joke, during radio communications.
+“Hey,” he asked the air traffic controller, “you think if I land this successfully, Alaska will give me a job as a pilot?”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.